 Although there are polite water cooler chats about safe topics like the weather, Netflix and sports, the conflict between the Sales and Marketing teams is always lurking underneath that pleasant smile.
 Who knows what gets said behind closed doors?
-Whether it’s an ongoing power struggle or constant blame game, the professional working relationship between these two teams is often strained.
+Whether it’s an ongoing power struggle or constant blame game, the professional working relationship between these two teams is often strained, with little Sales and Marketing Alignment.

 So why is this, and what can you do to try and resolve the conflicts?
 After all, there are two sides to every story, and when the teams can work in harmony, it can lead to a happier environment and transform the way your business works.
 Plus, the issues are actually easier to resolve than you may realise…